olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 nav_order: 7
 ---

-# Hosting on `GitHub Pages`
+# Hosting on GitHub Pages

 ---

 ## Creating a `gh-pages` branch

-To host your docs on `GitHub Pages`, we need to enable `GitHub Pages` for our repo.
+To host your docs on GitHub Pages, we need to enable GitHub Pages for our repo.
 To do that, we need to create a branch that only contains `html` files.
-We'll name this branch `gh-pages`, as `GitHub` looks for this name and automatically starts hosting your documentation on `pages`.
+We'll name this branch `gh-pages`, as GitHub looks for this name and automatically starts hosting your documentation on `pages`.

 Let's create `gh-pages` as an empty
 [orphan branch](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt---orphanltnew-branchgt):